What is Safe Transportation for Every Pedestrian (STEP)?

 Devised Recommendations Following STEP Guidance for Implementing Lower-Cost Countermeasures.
 The recommended countermeasures can be deployed based on specific needs, have a proven record of reducing crashes, and represent underutilized innovations that can have an immediate impact.

 The action plan will inform and be incorporated into the future strategies developed in the NJ 2020 Strategic Highway Safety Plan (SHSP).
 The SHSP is a data-driven, multi-year comprehensive plan that establishes statewide goals, objectives, and key emphasis areas, integrating the four E's of highway safety – engineering, education, enforcement and emergency medical services (EMS).
-Work on the development of the SHSP is currently ongoing, starting with a Kick-Off Summit held in November 2019.
-Throughout 2020, there will be three events for stakeholders to provide input on the future strategies for the state.
+Work on the development of the SHSP is ongoing, starting with a Kick-Off Summit held in November 2019.
+Work efforts included a final summit event in June 2020.
 The plan is anticipated to be completed before the regulatory deadline of September 23, 2020.
 New Jersey intends to update the Pedestrian Safety Action Plan after the 2020 update of the SHSP to ensure the visions and goals align with the program.

 SAFE TRANSPORTATION FOR EVERY PEDESTRIAN (STEP): NEW & NOTEWORTHY